FAQ

 Where did the nickname “Doodle” come from?

 It was given to me by my first martial arts instructor.
-I thought he called me that one day, as I was doing graphic design work for his school.
+I came in with the latest graphic design work for him, and I thought he said “What do you have for me, Doodle?”
+So I asked him, “Did you just call me ‘Doodle’?!”
 He didn’t.
-To this day I still don’t know what I misheard.
-He thought it was pretty funny, and after that he and everyone at the martial arts school called me “Doodle” from then on.
+He thought it was pretty funny, and so did the rest of class within earshot.
+After that he and everyone at the school called me “Doodle.”

 What is your ethnicity?